nopivnick/itp.nopivnick.com/_posts/2018-10-30-final-assignment-first-pass.md

 Navigation requires action, and taking action requires choice, but choices do not necessarily beget expected outcomes.
 The magic of digital non-linear narrative is the logic underlying how you get from here to the next place and that logic is not necessarily always transparent to the reader.

 Non-linear narratives often evokes a kind of low-level anxiety, whether it be a general sense of disorientation or an acute fear of missing out.
 Years ago I used to refer to it as readerly resentment.
 It could be this generation has shed those particular anxieties, but I've certainly held onto them.
-Regardless, I do think story is at its best when the narrative progression is at least coherent, if not linear.
+Regardless, I do believe story is at its best when the narrative progression is at least coherent, if not linear.

 I came to ITP with an interest in exploring what a tangible interface for digital non-linear narrative might look like.
 An interface that affords some experience of narrative progression without resorting to an explicit list of choices.